phuvf/wireless_artnet_led_controller/README.md

 ArtNet packets can be unicast or broadcast to this device.
 If your sender supports polling correctly, it'll automatically unicast the correct subnet of data to the controller.

+Irrespective of the actual colour order of your LED strips (see table above), the device will always present as an RGB (or RGBW) fixture to ArtNet.

 ### Refresh rate

 During operation, the acheivable frame rate will depend on the general WiFi environment.
 With good WiFi, the device can sustain 40fps without issue.